CollapseLauncher/Collapse/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ### System Information
-Please attach a copy of `dxdiag.txt` to this issue so that we can better understand your hardware configuration.
-Google it if you are unsure how to do so.
+Please attach a copy of `dxdiag.txt` to this issue so that we can better understand your hardware configuration: "Save all information" (Run > Type `dxdiag` then enter > Save all information > Then Drag & Drop the file to your issue, or attach it through the file selection dialog).

 * Collapse Version:

 ### Prerequisites